Appare!: History

 Appare!
 Harajuku released their debut album, Appare!
 World, on December 20, 2016.
 They released their first single "Kono Saki e! / Colorful Miracle Discovery" on April 25, 2017, and their second single "Kimi no Gankyū Goshi Sukui Tamae Idol yo / Endless Summer" on September 20.
 Risa Aoki graduated from the group after the release.
 On January 16, 2018, Yuri Amatsuki graduated from the group.
 In March, Three new members: Mei Fujimiya, Yume Nagahori, and Rea Nanase, joined the group.
 Their third single, "Parerira Parerira / Sentimental Prism", was released on June 27.
 On September 1, Saki Nakae graduated from the group.
 On December 6, Shino Shinonome graduated from the group, and on December 8, Noka Kudo and Suzu Aoi joined the group.

 They released their fourth single, "Upper Light Up", on May 1, 2019.
 Their fifth single, "Appare Summer!!", was released on September 18.
 On November 24, Miku Narumi graduated from the group.
 Their sixth single, "Gimme Gimme Darling", was released on February 14, 2020.
 On March 16, Ami Hashimoto joined the group.
 On July 5, They changed their name to Appare!.
 Their second album, Appare!
 Parade, was released on March 10, 2021.
 Their seventh single, "Bokura no Wonderland", was released on July 2.
 In 2022, they released their third album Appare!
 Toybox and their fourth album Appare!
 Future.
 Their eighth single, "Īkanji! / Hatenko Cinderella", was released on April 4, 2023, folllowed by their ninth single, "Summer Spit! / Golden Time", on August 24.

 On March 18, 2025, they released their fifth album Appare!
 BonVoyage.
 On April 19, Noka Kudo graduated from the group.
 On June 18, they made their major label debut through Victor Entertainment with their tenth single "Daibakusō!
 Shubadokaan!".

+In 2025, after Noka's graduation three new members joined Appare!: Risa Sakamoto (sky blue member), Natsu Morikawa (orange member) and Amu Kitano (purple member).